 HOME / THINGS TO DO / DISCOVER RONDA

-A magnificently preserved old town with a maze of lanes, convents, museums, churches, palaces and monuments, all of it a UNESCO World Heritage site, is a major part of Ronda’s visually gorgeous appeal, its gargantuan El Tajo gorge is another.
+A magnificently preserved old town with a maze of lanes, convents, museums, churches, palaces and monuments, all of it a UNESCO World Heritage site, is a major part of Ronda’s visually stunning appeal.
+The town’s immense El Tajo gorge is another.

-It’s impossible to remain unmoved as you drink in the astounding views from the walkway that skirts the gorge and the 18th century El Puente Nuevo bridge that links the historic centre with the ’new’ town, below it a yawning chasm.
+Drink in the astounding views from the walkway that skirts the gorge and the 18th century El Puente Nuevo bridge that links the historic centre with the ’new’ town, straddling a yawning, 100m chasm.

-Perched hilltop, Ronda was the scene of ferocious fighting for its capture, holding out during the Spanish reconquest and becoming a refuge for fleeing Muslims after the fall of Granada in 1492.
+Perched on a hilltop, Ronda was the scene of ferocious fighting, holding out during the Spanish reconquest and becoming a refuge for fleeing Muslims after the fall of Granada in 1492.
 Al Fihrey’s insurgent army in 1566 annihilated attacking Spanish soldiers and in return Philip II ordered the revenge killing of all Ronda’s ‘Moriscos’.